coolshare/independentComponentlize/README.md

 The houseInMap (C) doesn't subscribed to topic related to "/HouseServices" or "/RemoteServices", but subscribes to "AddToMap" topic in communication manager. so it gets the data with the same topic by subscribing.

+So the main purpose of HouseServices is to taking care of processing house data; for RemoteService, it is in charge of house data connection to database.
+They take care of their own job without interfere others jobs.
+Same for the other three compnents, each has its own role, navigation knows only user input; houseInTable only knows about data on table; houseInMap only does data on map.

 **The keys on my approach are:**

 1).
 My application contains only encapsulated objects: components for view and services to perform tasks</br>